peterhinch/micropython-async/v3/docs/EVENTS.md

 ```
 ##### Application note

-Scanning of the keyboard occurs rapidly, and built-in pull-down resistors have a
+Scanning of the keyboard occurs rapidly, and built-in pull-up resistors have a
 high value.
 If the capacitance between wires is high, spurious keypresses may be
-registed.
-To prevent this it is wise to add physical resistors between the input
+registered.
+To prevent this it is wise to add physical resistors between the
-pins and gnd.
+input pins and 3.3V.
 A value in the region of 1KΩ to 5KΩ is recommended.

 ###### [Contents](./EVENTS.md#0-contents)